k3s-io/k3s/tests/e2e/tailscale/README.md

 ```

 3 - In `Settings` > `Keys`, generate an auth key which is Reusable and Ephemeral.
 That key should be the value of a new env variable `E2E_TAILSCALE_KEY`

+# Typical problems

+### The cluster does not start correctly

+Please verify that the tailscale key was correctly passed to the config.
+To verify this, check the config in the server/agent in the file /etc/rancher/k3s/config.yaml

+### The verification on the routing fails

+Please verify that you filled the autoApprovers section and that the config applies to your key.
+If you access the tailscale UI and see that the machine has "Subnets" that require manual approval, the test will not work